puppetlabs/puppet-docs/source/hiera/2.0/complete_example.markdown

 We need to start by figuring out the parameters required by the `ntp` class.
 So let's look at the [ntp module's `init.pp` manifest][ntp_init.pp], where we see five:

-servers
-: An array of time servers; `UNSET` by default.
+- **servers** --- An array of time servers; `UNSET` by default.
 Conditional logic in `init.pp` provides a list of ntp servers maintained by the respective maintainers of our module's supported operating systems.

-restrict
-: An array of restrict directives; different values based on operating system by default
+- **restrict** --- An array of restrict directives; different values based on operating system by default

-autoupdate
-: Whether to update the ntp package automatically or not; `false` by default
+- **autoupdate** --- Whether to update the ntp package automatically or not; `false` by default

-enable
-: Whether to start the ntp daemon on boot; `true` by default
+- **enable** --- Whether to start the ntp daemon on boot; `true` by default

-template
-: The name of the template to use to configure the ntp service.
+- **template** --- The name of the template to use to configure the ntp service.
 This is `undef` by default, and it's configured within the `init.pp` manifest with some conditional logic.

 > * [See the Puppet language reference for more about class parameters.][class_parameters]